 If you have checked luggage it’s always a good idea to have a spare change of clothes in the carry-on bag.
 I recommend a complete change of clothes (shirt, pants, underwear) for you child, and at least a spare shirt for yourself.

 If there was ever a time for electronics, flying is it; whether it’s the seat-back tv, games on an iPhone, or pre-downloaded movies on an iPad.
-A few of my electronic essentials:
+We tend to not let our girls use too mach electronics at home, especially on a school day.
+However, this changes when we’re on the plane!
+Here are a few of my must-have electronics for traveling with a preschooler on a plane:

 The Leap Reader is one of those toys we reserve for airplanes only.
 The books are a bit expensive so I don’t want the girls to get bored of them.
 The reader has a headphone jack so everyone on the plane doesn’t need to listen to the story, and each book has activities to go along with it providing more entertainment than just the story itself.
 It also has lots of memory so I can download all our books onto both readers and the girls can share.